imkanhaiya/interview-questions/README.md

 ## SCSS Questions

-1. ### What is sass/scss
+1. ### What is Sass/Scss
-saas/scss is css preprocessor.
+sass/scss is css preprocessor.
 It extends CSS with features that CSS originally didn’t have.

-You don’t ship Sass to the browser.
-You write Sass/Scss → compile → plain CSS → browser.
+Browser don't understand sass/scss.
+You write **Sass/Scss → compile → plain CSS → browser**.

 - SASS(syntactically awesome style sheets)
-   - No braces {}
-   - No semicolons ;
+   - No braces {} and semicolons ;
    - Indentation-based (like Python)

 - SCSS (Sassy CSS)
    - Newer(after css3), most-used
-   - Valid CSS + extra features
-   - Uses {} and ; like normal CSS
+   - Uses braces {} and semicolons ;

 2. ### Why SCSS exists
 Plain CSS becomes painful when: